15 Surprising Facts About Scarface

-The film is a loose remake of the 1932 movie of the same name, which is also about the rise and fall of an American immigrant gangster.
+Brian De Palma's Scarface is a loose remake of the 1932 movie of the same name, which is also about the rise and fall of an American immigrant gangster.
 The producer of the 1983 version, Martin Bregman, saw the original on late night TV and thought the idea could be modernized—though it still pays respect to the original film.
 De Palma's flick is dedicated to the original film’s director, Howard Hawks, and screenwriter, Ben Hecht.

 De Palma was hesitant to audition the relatively untested Pfeiffer because at the time she was best known for the box office bomb Grease 2.
 Glenn Close, Geena Davis, Carrie Fisher, Kelly McGillis, Sharon Stone and Sigourney Weaver were all considered for the role of Elvira, but Bregman pushed for Pfeiffer to audition and she got the part.